-If you completed the worksheet on page 28 of these instructions, enter the amount from line 5 of the worksheet.
+If you completed the worksheet at the end of these instructions, enter the amount from line 5 of the worksheet.

-If you did not complete the worksheet on page 28 and you have no net long-term capital gain from assets acquired after December 31, 2011, enter zero, "0".
+If you did not complete the worksheet and you have no net long-term capital gain from assets acquired after December 31, 2011, enter zero, "0".